rl1987/trickster.dev/tricksterblog/content/post/restringer-modular-javascript-deobfuscator.md

 Then, it checks if node points to another node of type `ArrayExpression` at it's `init` property.
 Next, it calls `arrayHasMeaningfulContentLength()` function to check if array length is at least 2% of the entire flat AST.
-Lastly, it performs a check to reject array that contain members that are not literals.
+Lastly, it performs a check to reject arrays containing members that are not literals.

 The other function, `arrayHasMinimumRequiredReferences()` checks for high enough reference count to array in question: